obytes/app-icon-badge/README.md

 We appreciate your desire to support our effort.
 We highly value your participation and look forward to receiving your contributions.

-If you decided that you would like to contribute , you can follow these steps:
+If you decided that you would like to contribute, you can follow these steps:

 1. Fork the repository.
 2. Create your feature branch (git checkout -b my-new-feature).